kroesche/emiata-video/README.md

 audio.
 Finally, the font choices are a limited set of simple vector fonts, so we lose the ability to choose a nice looking fixed pitch font, or to make font adjustments for easier on-screen reading.

+However, OpenCV makes it really easy to do some kind of processing every frame and so that is how the log text is added for each frame of the video.

 Another tool that was considered is `pymovie`.
 This lets you process video and do things like composite overlays.
 It can probably be made to work as well, but